Twin Buttes Reservoir: Functions

 Twin Buttes Reservoir was established to provide flood control, irrigation, water conservation, and a primary drinking water source for San Angelo and the surrounding communities in Tom Green County.
 The lake also serves as a recreational venue for fishing, boating, and swimming.
 The dam and reservoir are owned by the United States Bureau of Reclamation, and are managed by the City of San Angelo.

 Design

 The Twin Buttes Reservoir has two dams, one on the Middle Concho River and the South Concho River.
 The length of these two rolled earthfill embankments is approximately 42,000 ft with an elevation of just under 2,000 ft above sea level; however, the water level is an average of 1,985 ft above sea level.

 Fish populations

 Twin Buttes Reservoir has been stocked with species of fish intended to improve the utility of the reservoir for recreational fishing.
 Fish present in the lake include largemouth bass, white bass, catfish, and crappie.

 Vegetation

 Three invasive species of vegetation have taken over the land around the reservoir.
-Along the shoreline is dense saltceder and it grows thick with approximately 3,000 stems per acre.
+Along the shoreline is dense saltcedar and it grows thick with approximately 3,000 stems per acre.
 Willow baccharis and Mesquite both grow densely throughout the offshore areas.